Mike Ilitch: Detroit Tigers

 Ilitch purchased the Detroit Tigers in 1992 from fellow pizza magnate Tom Monaghan, the founder of Domino's Pizza.
 Under his ownership, the Tigers logged losing records in twelve out of thirteen seasons before their turnaround in 2006.

 After acquiring the team, Ilitch expressed interest in moving the struggling team to a new ballpark.
 In 2000, his expectations were realized when the team moved from Tiger Stadium into the newly built Comerica Park.
 He financed approximately 60% of the $350 million facility; the taxpayers of the greater Detroit-Wayne County and federal grants covered the balance.
 Various Ilitch Holdings, Inc. enterprises manage and operate Comerica Park and its concessions.

 In 2005, the Detroit Tigers hosted MLB's 76th All-Star Game at Comerica Park.

 When the Tigers won the AL Wild Card under manager Jim Leyland and general manager Dave Dombrowski in 2006, they made the playoffs for the first time since 1987.
-They also reached the World Series for the first time since 1984, but the Tigers eventually lost in five games to the St. Louis Cardinals in the Series.
+They also reached the World Series for the first time since 1984, but the Tigers eventually lost in five games to the St. Louis Cardinals in the World Series.
 After Dombrowski was brought in, Ilitch steadily agreed to bring in marquee free agents and finance a larger payroll, with the Tigers beginning the 2008 season as one of the highest-salaried teams in baseball.

 On September 16, 2011, the Tigers won the Central division title—their first division crown since Ilitch's purchase.
 On January 24, 2012, Ilitch signed Prince Fielder to a nine-year, $214 million contract, the fourth-largest contract in baseball history.
 The 2012 Tigers went all the way to the World Series, but were swept by the San Francisco Giants.
 Prior to the 2013 season, Ilitch agreed to sign starting pitcher Justin Verlander to a seven-year, $180 million contract extension, at the time the highest single offer ever tendered to a major league pitcher.
 The Tigers won four consecutive AL Central Division titles between 2011 and 2014, but Ilitch's quest for a World Series title was not achieved before his death in 2017.

 Detroit Drive

 Ilitch was one of the early team owners in the Arena Football League, starting up the Detroit Drive in 1988.
-The Drive was one of the most successful teams in the early days of the AFL, both on and off the field.
-They generally had strong attendance (although much of that was due to discounted or giveaway tickets), and the Drive was in the ArenaBowl in every year of their six-year existence, going 4–2 in the title games.
+The Drive were one of the most successful teams in the early days of the AFL, both on and off the field.
+They generally had strong attendance, and the Drive were in the ArenaBowl in every year of their six-year existence, going 4–2 in the title games.

 After Ilitch bought the Tigers in 1992 though, he decided he didn't want to own another franchise that would take away fans from the Tigers, so he sold the team and they moved to Worcester, Massachusetts.